eliasolcina/Ranking_Blocket_Bostad/README.md

 When the user runs the program, he or she will be presented with six questions:

 - When do you want to move in to the rental object?
-- In what area are you looking for an apartment?
+- In what area are you looking for a rental?
-- Are you looking for a private or a shared apartment, or both?
+- Are you looking for a private or a shared rental, or both?
-- Are you looking for a furnished or an unfurnished apartment, or both?¨
+- Are you looking for a furnished or an unfurnished rental, or both?¨
 - What is the minimal amount of rooms you are looking for?
 - What is your max rent per month?